 Minimizing Playback Latency

 The MS Wavetable synth often exhibits a delay of 100ms or more between the time an event is sent and when any sound starts.
-The delay is quite noticable on most machines.
+The delay is quite noticeable on most machines.
 Unfortunately, there is no way to fix the latency with that synth.
 The only way to lower MIDI I/O latency without a hardware synthesizer is to get a different software synth that gives you some control over the setting directly and/or control over the audio drivers it uses – which must be low-latency drivers.
-Getting a different synth is pretty easy, since there are some good freeware/shareware programs for it, namely SFZ, SFZ+ (which is free, but you have to sign up and then “buy” it as a $0 product), CoolSoft’s VirtualMIDISynth, and SyFonOne.
+Getting a different synth is pretty easy, since there are some good freeware/shareware programs for it.
+Two such programs are CoolSoft’s VirtualMIDISynth, and SyFonOne.
 A third commonly used option is Sforzando.
 If you are working purely with your on-boar sound chip (integrated sound) rather than an external audio interface with special drivers, the CoolSoft synth will likely yield the best performance.

 All of those programs make use of a virtual instrument format called SoundFonts, or sf2, which was developed by Creative Labs.
 An sf2 file is a collection of instruments mapped to different patch numbers.
 Because sf2 files can be quite large, they are often stored in the compressed sfark format.
-SyFonOne comes with a sample sf2 file, but SFZ and SFZ+ do not.
+SyFonOne comes with a sample sf2 file, but the Coolsoft synth does not.
 You can get some sf2 files from HERE.
-Some PCI/PCIe sound cards have built-in support for sf2 and can provide low-latency playback without the use of additional software synthesizers (the current list of compatible devices is at the bottom of this page).
+Some older PCI/PCIe sound cards have built-in support for sf2 and can provide low-latency playback without the use of additional software synthesizers (the current list of compatible devices is at the bottom of this page).